jasonm23/markdown-soma/README.md

 The browser will now render the text passed to `stdin`.

-Repeat, type something ⟶  press enter ⟶  press `^D`...
+Try it again, type something ⟶  press enter ⟶  press `^D` and the browser will receive the  update and render.

-...The browser will update.

 [rustup]: https://rustup.rs